kevinkunkel98/knowlege-wizard-blog/src/pages/about.md

 title: "About"
 ---

 Hello!
 I'm Kevin and 25 year old CS-Student based in Leipzig, Germany.
-You can check out my recent Projects and works on my [personal portfolio](https://satnaing.dev/blog).
+You can check out my recent Projects and works on my [github repository](https://github.com/kevinkunkel98).

 ## Technologies I use